• Skip to main content

 The ACROSS European Project §

-HPC Big Data Artificial Intelligence Cross Stack Platform Towards ExascaleThe ACROSS project (G.A.
-955648) is an European High-Performance Computing Joint Undertaking that will co-design and develop an HPC, BD, and Artificial Intelligence (AI) convergent platform, supporting applications in the Aeronautics, Climate and Weather, and Energy domains.
-The project will leverage on effective mechanisms to describe and manage complex workflows for the next generation of heterogeneous pre-exascale infrastructures.
+G.A.
+955648) is an European High-Performance Computing Joint Undertaking that will co-design and develop an HPC, BD, and Artificial Intelligence (AI) convergent platform, supporting applications in the

-The ACROSS European Project logo
+The EUPEX European Project §